denilsonagostinho/Coursera__Data_science__Getting_and_Cleaning_Data__Course_Project/README.md

 * the averages for the txt files: `averages_data`

 #Output file
-The output file generated in the step 5 fo the script is named `averages_data.txt`.
+The output file generated in the step 5 of the script is named `averages_data.txt`